wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 7. Start collecting user emails and growing your MailChimp subscriber list!

 = Advanced =
-If you are using Wordpress v3.0 or higher, you can use the short-code given during the optin form creation.
+If you are using Wordpress v3.0 or higher, you can use the short-code given during the MailChimp form creation.
 It will look something like this:
 ` [mailmunch-XYZ] `

 == Frequently Asked Questions ==